EQUIP

 (*Those with theological degrees are exempted)

 2.4 Programme Completion.
 Completion of the EQUIP certificate and licentiate programmes are based on a system of credits called EQUIP Points.
-Students attend courses to accumulate EQUIP Points to complete the respective programmes.
+Participants attend courses to accumulate EQUIP Points to complete the respective programmes.
 The points requirements to complete the respective programmes are shown in the table below.

 Programme EQUIP Points